jay-parkin/Terminal-App---Python/README.md

 #### <b>Recipe Creation:</b>

-_<b>Menu</b>_
+_<b>New Recipe</b>_

-- Users can input recipe details such as name, ingredients, method, time, servings and description
+- Input and refine details such as the recipe's name, ingredients, preparation steps, cooking time, servings, and a descriptive narrative.
-- The user can edit the details of each value independently which then will save as a Recipe object and inserted into a list with the other already added recipes.
+- Each element of the user's recipe can be independently modified, ensuring the recipe is captured exactly as envisioned.
+Changes are saved into a structured Recipe object, which neatly collects alongside previously crafted recipes.
 - I choice to have this feature perform using a `match case` as I find these very friendly when dealing with predetermined selections.
 (You will find this has been done through out the application where a menu is needed.)
-  - The user is given a list of options to select from.
+- Choose from a list of options.
-  - The choice made is stored as a String and passed through the match case
+  Selections are handled efficiently through a match case structure.
-  - If the user doesn't select the exit options (which are s & x), a function will perform such as 'A' for `Add a name` or 'F' for `Description`
+- Continual interaction is encouraged, except when exiting options ('s' & 'x' are to submit or exit respectively) which trigger specific functions like `A` for adding a recipe name or `F` for the description.

 <p align="center">
     <img src="docs/screenshots/new_recipe.JPG"/>